Atlanta: Sexual orientation and gender identity

-Atlanta has a thriving and diverse lesbian, gay, bisexual, and transgender (LGBT) community.
-According to a survey by the Williams Institute, Atlanta ranked third among major American cities, behind San Francisco and slightly behind Seattle, with 12.8% of the city's total population identifying as LGB.
+Atlanta has a diverse lesbian, gay, bisexual, and transgender (LGBT) population.
+According to a 2006 survey by the Williams Institute, Atlanta ranked third among major American cities, behind San Francisco and slightly behind Seattle, with 12.8% of the city's total population identifying as LGB.
 The Midtown and Cheshire Bridge areas have historically been the epicenters of LGBT culture in Atlanta.
 Atlanta formed a reputation for being a place inclusive to LGBT people after former mayor Ivan Allen Jr. dubbed it "the city too busy to hate" in the 1960s (referring to racial relations).
 Atlanta has consistently scored 100% on the Human Rights Campaign's Municipal Equality Index that measures how inclusive a city's laws, policies and services are for LGBT people who live or work there.

 Religion

 Religion in Atlanta, while historically centered on Protestant Christianity, now encompasses many faiths, as a result of the city and metro area's increasingly international population.
 Some 63% of residents identified as some type of Protestant according to the Pew Research Center in 2014, but in recent decades the Roman Catholic Church has increased in numbers and influence because of new migrants to the region.
 Metro Atlanta also has numerous ethnic or national Christian congregations, including Korean and Indian churches.
 Per the Public Religion Research Institute in 2020, overall, 73% of the population identify with some tradition or denomination of Christianity; despite continuing religious diversification, historically African-American Protestant churches continue prevalence in the whole metropolitan area alongside historic Black Catholic churches.
 The larger non-Christian faiths according to both studies are Judaism, Islam, and Hinduism.
 Overall, there are over 1,000 places of worship within Atlanta.